Winipedia/pyrig/docs/builders/architecture.md

         ├── __init__.py
         └── documentation.py  # DocumentationBuilder defined here
 ```

-You actually should not need one becuase pyrig will host your documentation for you on github pages via the workflows and builds them via mkdocs, but this is just an example of how subclassing the Builder base class work.
+Note: You actually should not need a documentation builder because pyrig will host your documentation for you on GitHub Pages via the workflows and build them via MkDocs.
+This is just an example of how subclassing the Builder base class works.

 ### Automatic Discovery